Calana2/go-basic-terminal-tools/README.md

-# go-basic-terminal-tools (For learning purposes)
-Simple versions of common terminal programs on Unix and Linux
+Simple versions of crypto/math algorithms and related CLI programs